Skip to content

 The default email template can be customized either from the Admin Portal or via API (but not both).

-From the Admin Portal (Authentication > Authentication methods > One Time Passcodes), you can customize the subject, text and appearance of the email containing the OTP.
+From the Admin Portal (B2C or B2B Identity based on your setup > Authentication methods > One Time Passcodes), you can customize the subject, text and appearance of the email containing the OTP.
 The email message will use the application's logo and name.
 See the screenshot below for the default texts.

 To customize the email content, use the email_content object in the send request, for example: